u-boot/u-boot/doc/develop/devicetree/control.rst

 It is important to understand that the fdt only selects options available in the platform / drivers.
 It cannot add new drivers (yet).
-So you must still have the CONFIG option to enable the driver.
-For example, you need to define CONFIG_SYS_NS16550 to bring in the NS16550 driver, but can use the fdt to specific the UART clock, peripheral address, etc.
+So you must still have the Kconfig option to enable the driver.
+For example, you need to enable SYS_NS16550 Kconfig option to bring in the NS16550 driver, but can use the fdt to specific the UART clock, peripheral address, etc.
-In very broad terms, the CONFIG options in general control *what* driver files are pulled in, and the fdt controls *how* those files work.
+In very broad terms, the Kconfig options in general control *what* driver files are pulled in, and the fdt controls *how* those files work.

 History